 To get an idea of what your courses might look like as you work to complete your BSEE degree, please review the following resources:

-- Full list of UW EE classes — UW Course Catalog
+- Full list of UW ECE classes — UW Course Catalog

 - Degree requirements — Requirements for the BSEE degree (bachelor of science in electrical engineering)

 - Electrical & computer engineering concentrations — Major Concentration areas